Jeangowhy/asciiflow/README.md

 2. Panning operation and TextDraw

 Cursor will move forward when user panning canvas by space bar and mouse drag.
-Just fix the if stament with the ``this.mode != Mode.DRAG``。
+Just fix the `if` stament with the ``this.mode != Mode.DRAG``.

 ```typescript